 After completing a major in Spanish and Portuguese our graduates will have a solid command of the Spanish and/or Portuguese languages, as well as broad knowledge of one of the world's richest cultures.
-The advanced language skills, written and oral, obtained and cultural compentency enhances their credentials in the job market.
-Excellent communication tools and critical thinking sets them apart from their peers in the eyes of their for employers.
+The advanced language skills, written and oral, obtained and cultural competency enhances their credentials in the job market.
+Excellent communication tools and critical thinking sets them apart from their peers in the eyes of their employers.
 Our students might follow or have followed many different professional paths.

 - Business: international business or marketing.